Lifeguard Recalls Emotional Rescue of Officers in OC Helicopter Crash

 With little to no visibility underwater, the rescue was impossible.

 “I started screaming, does anyone have air?
 The pilot gave me his spare air.
 He said, ‘I have spare air.’
 I said how many breaths do I have on this.
-He said 3 to 5 breaths, max.
+He said three to five breaths, max.
 I said, ‘Oh God.’”

 Meanwhile, more resources were arriving.
 First responders were pulling the helicopter to shore with officer Vella still in it.